andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 During the initial page load, Remix and Next.js server-side render the page.
 Both frameworks provide primitives and conventions to fetch data on the server.
 This allows us to render dynamic content on the server before sending the HTML to the client.

-The client-only SPA and version 2 of the full stack app use client-side data fetching with `react-query`.
-Here, the data fetching can only happen after the JavaScript bundle has been loaded and executed on the client.
+The client-only SPA uses `react-query` to fetch data on the client.
+With client-side data fetching, the data fetching can only happen after the JavaScript bundle has been loaded and executed on the client.
 React renders an initial loading state until the data is available.

 Server-side data fetching can improve web vitals by fetching data before the client-side JavaScript bundle is loaded and executed.
 By doing so, we avoid further client-server request round trips.